c-blake/lc/README.md

-This may sound daunting, but many highlighting systems follow this model - e.g. a misspelled word bolded inside a source code comment.  `lc` simply recognizes the mathematical structure to try to enable smarter allocation/assignment over more than just 2 dimensions like (misspelling, comment).
+This may sound daunting, but many highlighting systems follow this model - e.g. a misspelled word bolded inside a source code comment.  `lc` simply recognizes the mathematical structure to try to enable smarter allocation/assignment over more dimensions than (misspelling, comment) due to file kind diversity.

 Configurability
 ===============